brettcannon/release-often/README.md

   1. flit
   1. setuptools via `setup.cfg`?
   1. setuptools via `setup.py`?
-- Use `pep517` instead?
+- Use `pep517` instead/only?

+### Commit the changes
+Once the above changes are made and the build artifacts can be successfully built, commit the changes that were made.

+#### TODO
+- Allow for specifying the author details?

+### Upload to PyPI
+With the checkout and repository in the appropriate state for release, the code can now be built and pushed to PyPI.

+Input:
+- PyPI token

+#### TODO
+- Upload via twine

 ### Create a release on GitHub
-Finally, when everything is live, create a release on GitHub to both store the artifacts uploaded to PyPI and to tag the release in the repository.
+Finally, when everything is live, create a release on GitHub to both tag the release in the repository and store the artifacts uploaded to PyPI.
 The name of the release is the version prepended by `v` and the body of the release is the changelog entry.

 #### TODO
 - [Upload release artifacts](https://developer.github.com/v3/repos/releases/#upload-a-release-asset)